Cwantic/Documentation/Design/Elements/Orientation.md

 # Orientation

-This tool is common to all element.
+This tool is common to all elements.

-The goal is to help user to set the second extremity point, based on the first selected one.
+The goal is to help user to set the second extremity node, based on the first selected one.

 ---

 ## 1. Relative coordinates

-This mode is usefull when you want to draw an element with the second point **relative** to the first one in the **global axis** directions :
+This mode is useful when you want to draw an element with the second node **relative** to the first one in the **global axis** directions :

 ![Image](../../Images/Orientation5.jpg)